Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Results

+Taking each of the rotational-state superpositions studied in Fig.~\ref{fig:all-transitions-magic}(b) in isolation, we can realise multi-second coherence when tuning the tweezer light to be exactly magic for a given $\beta$.
+Our molecules are primarily in the motional ground state \cite{Ruttley2024Enhanced}, so the limit to the coherence is mostly from noise on the tweezer intensity and detuning, with a smaller contribution from magnetic-field noise.
+We expect these to limit the coherence time to $T_2^*\sim2\,$s for the most sensitive superposition, $(0,0)\leftrightarrow(2,2)$ with $\beta=0\degree$ (see Methods).

+Engineering long-lived coherence on all three superpositions \textit{simultaneously} is more challenging.
+However, examining the locations of $\Delta_{\mathrm{magic}}$ in Fig.~\ref{fig:all-transitions-magic}(b), we see that the magic detunings for $\beta=0\degree$ are closely clustered and lie in a window of width $\sim200$\,MHz.
+In this region, we can realise robust multilevel coherence.
+In contrast, for $\beta=90\degree$, as used in previous experiments ~\cite{Gregory2024}, the magic detunings are much further apart and long-lived multilevel coherence is not possible.

-To probe the rotational coherence across the window spanning the magic detunings we again use Ramsey interferometry, now with a hold time of $T\sim500$\,ms. We set the detuning of the microwaves from the one-photon transitions to $\sim100$\,Hz and use trap intensities of $I=\qty{4.6(3)}{\kilo\watt\per\centi\meter^2}$.
-Figure~\ref{fig:contrast_vs_frequency}(a) shows the contrast $C$ of the Ramsey oscillations as a function of the tweezer detuning $\Delta$.
-For all three cases, the observed detuning-dependence of the contrast is consistent with tweezer intensity noise \cite{RuttleyHepworth2024EntanglementArxiv} with a standard deviation of 0.65(4)\%, as shown by the lines (Methods).
-The different widths of the features reflect the different sensitivities reported in Fig.~\ref{fig:all-transitions-magic}.
-This level of intensity noise allows us to engineer simultaneous second-scale coherence for all three superpositions.
-To do this, we set $\Delta \approx \qty{185.26}{\giga\Hz}$ [Fig.~\ref{fig:contrast_vs_frequency}(a), grey line].
-Here, we expect that the $T_2^*$ time for each superposition exceeds \qty{1.5}{\second} (Methods).
-In Fig.~\ref{fig:contrast_vs_frequency}(b), we show Ramsey fringes for the three superpositions using a Ramsey hold time $T\sim500$\,ms. In all cases we see close to full contrast fringes, demonstrating long-lived coherence for all three rotational-state superpositions at this detuning.
-The frequency is twice as fast for the superposition of $(0,0)$ and $(2,2)$ as both microwave fields used to drive the two-photon transition were detuned.
+To probe the rotational coherence in this region, we use Ramsey interferometry with a hold duration $T\sim500$\,ms. We set the detuning of the microwaves from the one-photon transitions to $\sim100$\,Hz and use peak intensity $I=\qty{4.6(3)}{\kilo\watt\per\centi\meter^2}$.
+We measure the contrast $C$ of the Ramsey oscillations as a function of the tweezer detuning $\Delta$ for all three rotational-state superpositions with $\beta = 0\degree$.
+The results are shown in Fig.~\ref{fig:contrast_vs_frequency}(a).
+For all three cases, the observed detuning-dependence of the contrast is consistent with tweezer intensity noise \cite{Ruttley2025Entanglement} with a standard deviation of 0.65(4)\%, as shown by the lines (see Methods).
+The different widths of the features reflect the different sensitivities reported in Fig.~\ref{fig:all-transitions-magic}(b).

+As the tweezer-intensity noise is small, we can engineer simultaneous second-scale coherence for all three superpositions.
+To do this, we set $\Delta \approx \qty{185.26}{\giga\Hz}$, indicated by the grey line in Fig.~\ref{fig:contrast_vs_frequency}(a).
+Here, we expect that the $T_2^*$ time for each superposition exceeds \qty{1.5}{\second} (see Methods).
+In Fig.~\ref{fig:contrast_vs_frequency}(b), we show Ramsey fringes for the three superpositions at a Ramsey hold time $T\sim500$\,ms. We note that the frequency is twice as fast for the superposition of $(0,0)$ and $(2,2)$ as both microwave fields used to drive the two-photon transition are detuned.
+In all cases, we see close to full contrast fringes, demonstrating long-lived coherence for all three rotational-state superpositions at this detuning.